afs-public/ascend-sdk-go/docs/models/components/activitycorporateactionmemoadjustment.md

 # ActivityCorporateActionMemoAdjustment

-Object containing information about corporate action memo adjustments
+Used to record memo location adjustments initiated by the corporate action system due to reorg events

 ## Fields